zyv/zyv.github.io/_posts/2011-05-19-sftp-only-users-on-rhel-centos-5.md

 Here `-g` specifies the main group, `-s` sets the shell, `-m` creates the home directory from a skeleton and `-K` overrides the default options with regards to `umask` (optional).

-It is important to set a strong password to the user (which can be immediately discarded) even though the public key authentication is to be used, because otherwise the system would consider this account to be inactive.
+It is important to set a strong password for the user (which can be immediately discarded) even though the public key authentication is to be used, because otherwise the system would consider this account to be inactive.

 Now it is necessary to set up the public key authentication:

     badguy@foo:~$ ssh-keygen -t rsa -b 4096

-    root@box # mkdir /home/badguy/.ssh/
+    root@box # mkdir /home/badguy/.ssh
-    root@box # chmod 700 /home/badguy/.ssh/
+    root@box # chmod 700 /home/badguy/.ssh
     root@box # cat > /home/badguy/.ssh/authorized_keys
     ...
     CTRL+D